UTEP vs. North Texas NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- UTEP has combined with its opponents to score more than 55 points just two times this season.
+- UTEP has combined with its opponents to put up more than 55 points only two times this year.

 - The combined points per game average of the two teams, 50.1, is 4.9 points fewer than Saturday's over/under.